The Story of Melvin J. Schenck | An American Hero

 Miss Lilly Finley testified that she was at the house with Mary in the morning, and until John came home at about 2 o’clock that day.
 John left the house at about 8 o’clock a.m., before she arrived.

 Miss Finley also described an incident that occurred early in the afternoon where John was hiding two dollars from Mary.
 She wanted one dollar and he wouldn’t give it to her.
-Sometime aftewards Mary went into the front room, came back out and told John and Lilly to go for a doctor and her cousin because she was dying.
+Sometime afterwards Mary went into the front room, came back out and told John and Lilly to “go for a doctor” and her cousin because she was dying.

 Several of the witnesses, including Lilly Finley and Mrs. James Flynn, agreed that Mary Knaff committed suicide due to her despondency over the situation with her husband.
 They all reported that she had been “wasting away” over the last few months.

 Dr. Sullivan testified that Mary had burns on her face when he arrived, as well as the odor of carbolic acid on her breath.
-Her pupils were characteristic of carbolic acid poison, which “is about the same as opium poison . . . but she had gone beond that, she was about dying.”
-Dr. Sullivan tried to administer some whiskey, which is the best antidote but her throat was paralyzed.
+Her pupils were characteristic of carbolic acid poison, which “is about the same as opium poison . . . but she had gone beyond that, she was about dying.”
+Dr. Sullivan tried to administer some whiskey, which he stated was the best antidote but her throat was paralyzed.
 He also gave her a hyperdermic injection of strychnine to “keep the heart up”, but it was too late to save her.

 Mary’s husband John testified that the couple “never had any trouble whatsoever”.
 As to the two dollars, he stated he was going to give her that money but he couldn’t remember where he put it.
 Later, he stated he was just teasing her.